Rapids and Wilderness:

 While falling out of a raft is rare, it happens.
 If you do fall out of the raft, it’s important to stay calm and follow the guide’s instructions especially on more challenging rapids.
 Most likely, the guide will instruct you to float on your back with your feet pointing downstream, and/or to try to swim towards the raft if it’s within reach.

-If you can’t reach the raft, a guide will use hand signal to point our your best exit from the river be it an eddy, another raft or shore.
+If you can’t reach the raft, a guide will typically use hand signals to point our your best exit from the river be it an eddy, another raft or shore.
 Keep your lifejacket snug and dress for swim like having a wetsuit on during a cold day with cold water.

 How risky is white water rafting?